goobz22/goobs-frontend/README.md

 This entire repository is written in TypeScript, and there is no need for a separate types installation.

-## Version

-This is a beta release of the tools.
-It is available via npm to ensure functionality is as expected.
-We will iron out any kinks and expect version v1 to be production-ready for all components, while some components are already production-ready.
-Installation is confirmed working with the install instructions below.

 ## Integrating goobs-frontend with Next.js

 This guide explains how to integrate the goobs-frontend package with a Next.js project.